tomtrask/accupedo-r/README.md

  walk 15 minutes in a given half hour slice, the cumulative walk time will increase only by 15 minutes, not 30 minutes.

+At or about May or June 2018 Accupedo changed the length of the time slices of activity tracking.
+I changed the script at that time to include shorter time slices in the computation.
+Previously shorter timeslices were too infrequent and computed to be shorter (conservatively) than the actually were.
+The effect of those two characteristics was that if we included time slices under a minute was that we'd incorrectly compute too much exercise.
+The recent changes eliminated a lot of longer intervals - so instead of one 25 minute slice, the new version would give maybe one two-minute slice and 24 sub-minute slices that still looked like exercise.
+The total in the new version might be 25 minutes but it would probably be less.

+At that same time they introduced a new mechanism to use Google Fit (API) to measure activity.
+If you turn that on, the Accupedo database is effectively useless for tracking exercise.

 ### What this script does

 This tool converts the cumulative time slices into another